zensical/docs/docs/setup/logo-and-icons.md

 ### Site icons

 Most icons you see on your site, such as navigation icons, can also be changed.
-For example, to change the navigation arrows in the footer, add the following lines to `mkdocs.yml`:
+For example, to change the navigation arrows in the footer, add the following lines to your configuration:

 === "`zensical.toml`"
     ``` toml